1901 Michigan Wolverines football team: 1900 season

 The 1900 Michigan team compiled an overall record of 7–2–1 under first-year head coach Langdon Lea.
 However, the season was considered a disappointment as the Wolverines finished in fifth place in the Western Conference with a 3–2 record against Western Conference opponents and a loss to rival Chicago.
-In January 1901, coach Lea resigned as Michigan to accept a position as the head football coach at Princeton.
+In January 1901, coach Lea resigned from Michigan to accept a position as the head football coach at Princeton.

 Yost's arrival

 Fielding Yost was hired as the new coach at Michigan in the spring of 1901.
 He traveled to Ann Arbor in early April to evaluate the talent pool with which he would be working.
 After sizing up the players, Yost asked for early practice in the fall.
 Yost left California in late August and arrived in Ann Arbor on September 4.
 On arriving in Ann Arbor, Yost said that he was "here to stay until Michigan secured the western championship."